-Endurance racing and the closely related cousin nicknamed ‘enduro’ by racegoers, are not to be taken lightly as something to enjoy as a get-together with friends.
-At the age of 15, I took part in my first endurance karting race, and it was obvious that it is an extremely difficult career.
+Endurance karting and the closely related enduro karting are not to be taken lightly as something to enjoy as a get-together with friends.
+It’s therefore important as a beginner to understand the differences between endurance and enduro karting.

-Endurance kart races typically last around 90 minutes with karts typically reaching around 50 mph (80 kph).
+Endurance kart races may last for 3-24 hours with karts reaching around 50 mph (80 kph).
 They feature driver swaps and regular pit stops.
-However, enduro races are shorter and feature karts where the drivers lie horizontally alongside six-speed engines that can max out at roughly 90 mph/145 kph.
+However, enduro races are shorter and feature karts where the drivers lie horizontally alongside a 6-speed engine that can max out at roughly 90 mph (145 kph).

-What really sets these two kinds of difficult races apart is accessibility.
-Most kart tracks will host endurance race events on a regular basis, but enduro races are niche and you will only find these events on road circuits.
-Keep reading to learn more about the differences between enduro and endurance karting, and give you some tips for succeeding in both disciplines.
+Many kart tracks will host endurance race events on a regular basis, but enduro races are niche and you will only find these events on road circuits.
+Below, I’ll explain more about the differences between enduro and endurance karting, and give you some tips for succeeding in both disciplines.

 What Is Endurance Karting?

-This event was far harder than I’d ever expected.
-I’d been in sprint races since I could remember and never found something to be as exhausting as the first time I tried endurance karting with my dad.
-That’s because most sprint races consist of 20 laps maximum, especially at younger divisions.
-With all of us in the same type of kart, there was also far more close racing than I’d been expecting.
+I’ve been taking part in sprint races for as long as I can remember, and I never found something to be as exhausting as the first time I tried endurance karting with my dad.
+That’s because most sprint races consist of 20 laps maximum, especially in the younger divisions.
+With all of us in the same type of kart, there was also far closer racing than I’d been expecting.

-So, while I might have been expecting an easy victory with all my sprint race success, the 2nd place medal around my neck felt just as sweet.
-Not only that, but we’d had a great time!
-If you brush aside the stressful driver swaps that is.
-Not even my bruised ribs (this event had me begging for a rib protector) ruined the fun of the event for me.
+So, while I might have been expecting an easy victory with all my sprint race success, the 2nd place medal around my neck at the end felt just as sweet.
+Not only that, but we’d also had a great time!
+Not even my bruised ribs (this event had me begging for a rib protector) ruined the fun of the event for me!

 What Is Enduro Karting?

 Enduro karting is a branch of karting in which racers lie horizontally in a streamlined kart with a powerful engine.
 Enduro kart racers may reach speeds of up to 90 mph, or 145 kph.
 Enduro karting races typically last 30-45 minutes, and like endurance karting, the races may feature driver swaps.

 There’s something very mesmerizing and exciting about the enduro race category, even if you aren’t a motorsport fan.
 I’ve never taken part in these races, but I have watched my fair share and you never shake the amazement intermingled with restrained terror for the drivers on the circuit.